-Paula Sammarone Turocy, EdD, LAT, ATCDirector, Pre-Medical and Health Professions Program Associate Professor, Rangos School of Health Sciences
+Paula Sammarone Turocy, EdD, LAT, ATCInterim Dean, John G. Rangos, Sr. School of Health Sciences; Director, Pre-Medical and Health Professions Programs; Associate Professor, Rangos School of Health Sciences

 Rangos School of Health Sciences